 A Red Sangria Recipe that’s Perfect for the Holiday Season!

-A couple weeks ago, I shared a sparkling White Christmas Sangria that is light and tangy, filled with green and red fruit for a festive presentation.
+I already shared with all of you a sparkling White Christmas Sangria that is light and tangy, and filled with green and red fruit for a festive presentation.
 It’s amazing!
-However, there are lot of people who will only drink red or white wine, so I wanted to craft the perfect red Christmas Sangria, too!
+However, there are lot of people who prefer red wine so I also wanted to offer you a festive red Christmas Sangria, too!

-I’m doing things a bit differently this year.
-Normally I spend so much time preparing a holiday menu plan and start cooking all of the food that I quickly forget about what I’m going to drink on the actual day.
+In the past, I would spend so much time preparing a holiday menu plan and start cooking all of the food that I quickly forget about what I’m going to drink on the actual day.
 Not anymore!
 Holiday cocktails are being planned first.
 With how stressful the holiday season can be, doesn’t that sound right?
-Bryan has requested a pitcher of my White Cranberry Margaritas, and I’ll be making a pitcher of sangria!

 You always want to make your sangria first thing in the morning or even the day before so that all your fruit and flavors have time to mingle together.
 This is especially important for adding in the cinnamon sticks.
 Doing so is not going to give the sangria an overpowering cinnamon flavor, like adding the spice straight into the recipe would, but allowing them to soak will give the sangria a subtle spice that’s great on a cold winter night!